+'''

 dagrom -d dag0 -rvp -f filename.bit

+'''

-Where filename.bit is the name of the latest FPGA image file to load.
-Replace dag0 on the command line with the number of the DAG card if multiple cards are installed on your system.
+filename.bit refers to the latest FPGA image file to load.

+Replace dago on the command line with the number of the DAG card if multiple cards are installed on your system.

-3.1.2 Load the Latest Packet Processing FPGA Images
+Load the Latest Packet Processing FPGA Images